gloomybleach/b-5-repository/README.md

 # b-5-repository
-Small project looking to archive and classify internet media
+A small repository dedicated to the archival and classification of weird, disturbing and rare pieces of media laying all across the internet.